-Over 99% of our patients achieve driving vision or better.
+100% of Optical Express patients achieve driving standard vision or better1

 Phakic IOL surgery places a premium synthetic lens in front of your existing lens, correcting your vision much like a traditional contact lens, but from within your eye.
 This new lens will correct your vision and reduce your reliance on glasses and contact lenses.